 In other words, those who work higher-paying office jobs have been insulated from this crisis.
 Indeed, because they don’t have to commute, the pandemic has been a financial boon.
 Better yet, they’re willing to spend, bolstering bullishness toward NKE stock.

-Nevertheless, contrarian investors may want to reconsider the case for GILD stock.
-First, most Americans will refuse to take a coronavirus vaccine on the first round.
-Second, a U.K. clinical trial patient that took a vaccine candidate made by AstraZeneca (NASDAQ:AZN) suffered an “unexplained illness.”
+Also, Novavax has been fortunate to avoid major hiccups.
+For instance, a U.K. clinical trial patient that took a vaccine candidate made by AstraZeneca (NASDAQ:AZN) suffered an “unexplained illness.”
 This was followed up more recently by a clinical trial pause by Johnson & Johnson (NYSE:JNJ) for its Covid-19 vaccine candidate.